jedisct1/libsodium-php/README.md

 ============

-libsodium (and, if you are using binary packages, on some distributions, `libsodium-dev` as well) have to be installed before this extension.
+libsodium (and, if you are using binary packages, on some distributions, `libsodium-dev` as well) has to be installed before this extension.

 Then, use the PHP extension manager: